 Thinness and lightness

 Something that's only one atom thick is bound to be pretty light.
 Apparently, you could cover a football field with a sheet of graphene weighing less than a gram—although it's pretty unlikely anyone has actually tried!
-According to my quick calculations, that means if you could covered the entire United States with graphene, you'd only need a mass of around 1500-2000 tons.
-That might sound a lot, but it's less than the mass of a single Space Shuttle—and it's completely covering one of the world's biggest countries!
+According to my quick calculations, that means if you could covered the entire United States with graphene, you'd only need a mass of around 1500–2000 tons.
+That might sound a lot, but it's only about as much as about 1500 cars—and it's completely covering one of the world's biggest countries!

 As if super strength and featherweight lightness aren't enough, graphene is better at carrying heat (it has very high thermal conductivity) than any other material—better by far than brilliant heat conductors such as silver and copper, and much better than either graphite or diamond.
 Again, we're most likely to discover the benefit of that by using graphenes in composite materials, where we could use them to add extra heat-resistance or conductivity to plastics or other materials.